AmNotAGoose/ConnectFour/README.md

 **int checkForWinCondition(int[][] curBoard)**
 - Iterates over every cell in **curBoard** in the 2D array using a nested for loop, and checks 3 units to the right, left, diagonally-down-right, and diagonally-down-left if doing so won't make the program go out of bounds.
-- checks if the cell is empty, then it skips checking this cell to reduce useless checks
+- Checks if the cell is empty, then it skips checking this cell to reduce useless checks
-- returns the winner if there is one, otherwise returns 0.
+- Returns the winner if there is one, otherwise returns 0.

 ## Menu functions